Jennifer Bridges, PMP, shows you how to tap the creativity of your team with these productive brainstorming ideas.

 If two brains are better than one, then the more brains there are, the better things get, especially when it comes to brainstorming.
 That’s what Jennifer said and she knows from experience.

 Brainstorming is simply a spontaneous way to get a group to discuss ideas, without judgment.
 Let it all hang out.
 Throw everything against the wall and see what sticks — that sort of thing.
 So you can see why it’s best to have as many people participate as possible.

 Before getting into her suggestions for facilitating the brainstorming process, Jennifer thought a short history of the origin of brainstorming would be helpful.

 The Origin of Brainstorming

 The roots of brainstorming can be traced back to the advertising world of the 1940s.
 An advertising executive by the name of Alex Osborn was frustrated with the creative output of his employees, and he felt there could be a better way to tap the creativity of his team.
-So, he began a period of research and experimentation on ways to improve the creative development of ideas.
+So, he began a period of research and experimentation on team management.

 In 1953, he published his findings in a book called Applied Imagination.
 In it, he wrote about how group brainstorming is a more efficient way to improve idea creation when compared to individuals working alone.
 However, to be effective, the group must defer judgment and reach for quantity.
 And with that, a legendary collaboration exercise was born.

 Top Brainstorming Ideas

 Jennifer offered 10 ways to guide your brainstorming session to success.

 - Defer Judgement: This cannot be stressed enough.
 As Jennifer quoted, “You cannot create and destroy at the same time.”
 Therefore, establish an environment where ideas can flourish.
 There will come time later for culling.

 - Start Individually: While groups generate better ideas than a lone thinker, you’ll still want your group to prep for the brainstorming session.
 Get them thinking about the topic by themselves before you assemble the group.